 New York Magazine: Best of NY 2008: Mod Rocker picked as the best child's chair for the "NYC chic parent"

 2006 I.D.
 Magazine Annual Design Review: Honorable Mention (Mod Rocker)

-2005 Good Design Award: The Chicago Athenaeum/Museum of Architecture + Design (entire collection).
+2005 Good Design Award by The Chicago Athenaeum/Museum of Architecture + Design for: entire collection

 Designed for Kids: A Complete Sourcebook, by Phyllis Richardson (Thames + Hudson, 2008)